stelcodes/nuzzle/README.md

 - `:render-webpage` - A fully qualified symbol pointing to your webpage rendering function.
 Required.
 - `:export-dir` - A path to a directory to export the site into.
 Defaults to `"out"`.
 - `:overlay-dir` - A path to a directory that will be overlayed on top of `:export-dir` as the final stage of exporting.
 Defaults to `nil` (no overlay).
-- `:markdown` - A map of markdown processing options (syntax highlighting, shortcodes)
+- `:markdown-opts` - A map of markdown processing options (syntax highlighting, shortcodes)
 - `:rss-channel` - A map with an RSS channel specification.
 Defaults to nil (no RSS feed).
 - `:remove-drafts?` - A boolean that indicates whether webpages marked as a draft should be removed.
 Defaults to nil (no draft removal).
 - `:dev-port` - A port number for the development server to listen on.
 Defaults to 6899.